 Get Your Fix with a Local Mix

-Virginia Bloody Mary mixes worth trying
+Virginia Bloody Mary mixes to perk up your brunch

 The origin and name of the tomato-juice-and-vodka cocktail remain shrouded in mystery.
 The earliest creation claim arose in the 1920s from Harry’s New York Bar, a Paris hangout for Ernest Hemingway and other American expats.
 U.S. creation claims begin post Prohibition with New York’s 21 Club.